Michael Landon: Personal life

 In February 1959, Landon's father died from a heart attack.

-In 1973, his eldest daughter, Cheryl, and three others were involved in a serious car collision just outside Tucson, Arizona, while Cheryl was a student at the University of Arizona.
+Landon's daughter Cheryl and several of her friends were involved in a serious car collision when their vehicle was struck by another while traveling home from a college event.
 She was the sole survivor.
 She was hospitalized with serious injuries and remained in a coma for days.
+In a 1985 interview with People, Landon said he made a bargain with God that if Cheryl recovered he would create something that would help people, and he saw Highway to Heaven as a way to fulfill this bargain.

 Landon's mother, Peggy, died in March 1981.

 Landon admitted to being a chain smoker and heavy drinker.

-A 1985 profile in People described him as a conservative who was close to Ronald Reagan.
+A 1985 profile in People described him as a political conservative, who was close to Ronald Reagan.
 In 1990, he supported a pro-environmentalist proposition in California.
 In a March 1991 interview, he criticized political polarization and political correctness in America.

-Landon said in a May 1991 interview with the Associated Press, "I believe in God, I believe in family, I believe in truth between people, I believe in the power of love, I believe that we really are created in God's image, that there is God in all of us."
+Landon said in a May 1991 interview with the Associated Press: "I believe in God, I believe in family, I believe in truth between people, I believe in the power of love, I believe that we really are created in God's image, that there is God in all of us."